Study Abroad FAQs

 1. Is financial aid available for my study abroad program?

-Yes, federal financial aid is available, including Stafford and PLUS loans, and alternative student loans are available from banks and lending agencies that offer educational loans.
+Yes, federal financial aid is available, including Federal Direct and PLUS loans, and alternative student loans are available from banks and lending agencies that offer educational loans.

 2. Can I borrow additional money for my study abroad program?